Stuycs-K/final-project-09-shkolnik-simon-chau-brian/WORKLOG.md

 ### 5/25/2024

 Continued messing with Zxx array and figured out more about it.
 Was able to get bits although they seem to be in the wrong order so still working on understanding the array and on how to get the decoder to work.

+### 5/26/2024

+Updated the presentation to add more of my research and add more clarification on the overview to the Readme